 A digital and data-driven approach to product innovation and engineering

 We work with our clients to create a complete transition map.
-This transition begins with analyzing and minimizing the transformation of data by domain.
-We then centralize the data into one coherent system.
-It is not only a question of implementing the technology but also about the execution model which will have an impact on the organization’s processes and values that will help make the business more efficient.
+This transition begins with analyzing and minimising the transformation of data by domain.
+We then centralise the data into one coherent system.
+It is not only a question of implementing the technology but also about the execution model which will have an impact on the organisation’s processes and values that will help make the business more efficient.
 We work with our customers to decipher many things, such as what is really behind the digital twin and digital continuity for the engineering part.

 Once the transformation is complete, your employees and partners will have one version of the truth irrespective of where the data is gathered and stored.
 The focus will be on making sure that the data that flows through the information system is complete, available, and therefore usable.

 Our latest digital engineering survey – The new growth engine for discrete manufacturers – reveals that only 21% of manufacturers are at an advanced stage of transforming product innovation and engineering, with close to a third still running pilots.
 Connect with us to understand why these numbers are too low and transforming product innovation and engineering is actually critical to your discrete manufacturing business.